 In December 2009, in a match against Central Michigan, Burroughs opponent Steve Brown rolled over his leg.
 Burroughs continued to wrestle for another eight minutes with tears to his lateral collateral ligament (LCL) and posterior cruciate ligament (PCL).

 “It was horrific,” said Manning.
 “I told him, ‘You’re done Jordan,’ and he wouldn’t let me stop the match.”

 He eventually lost the match, snapping his winning streak of 44 consecutive matches.
 His season also ended on that day, but his career didn’t.
 Burroughs underwent reconstructive surgery and was off the mat for nine months.

 “It killed him sitting out that year, but it also drove him,” said Manning.
 “I saw a drive, a motivation; I saw a recommitment to being the best.”

-“Everyone talks about Jordan’s talent and, but one of the things a lot of people don’t talk about is his work ethic and his mental toughness,” said Brandon Slay, 2000 Olympic gold medalist and U.S. national team coach.
+“Everyone talks about Jordan’s talent and, but one of the things a lot of people don’t talk is his work ethic and his mental toughness,” said Brandon Slay, 2000 Olympic gold medalist and U.S. national team coach.
 “He’s always doing his regular workout – and extra.
 To break his foot before the world championships, do all the necessary rehab and work off the mat, then get on the mat and win a world championship takes mental toughness.”